TITLE 77: PUBLIC HEALTH

 PART 250 HOSPITAL LICENSING REQUIREMENTS

-1) Postoperative recovery facilities shall be provided by all hospitals in which surgery is performed.
-They shall be in a separate room where patients who have undergone surgical procedures can be immediately observed and receive specialized care by selected and trained personnel, and where, when necessary, prompt emergency care can be initiated.
+2) Postanesthesia care units shall be provided by all hospitals in which surgery is performed.
+They shall be in a separate room where patients who have undergone surgical procedures can be immediately observed and receive specialized care by selected and trained personnel and where, when necessary, prompt emergency care can be initiated.

-2) The services of the postoperative recovery room may be utilized for postpartum if the delivery room or place of delivery is in proximity to the postoperative recovery room.
-Only clean (non-infected or non-infectious) postpartum patients may be admitted to the postoperative recovery room and may after appropriate observation be returned to the maternity department.
+3) The services of the Phase 1 PACU may be used for postpartum care if the delivery room or place of delivery is in proximity to the Phase 1 PACU.
+Only clean (non-infected or non-infectious) postpartum patients may be admitted to the Phase 1 PACU and may, after appropriate observation, be returned to the maternity department.

 b) Personnel